-Europe has done more in the last four weeks than it did in the first four years of the last crisis.
+Europe has done more in the last four weeks than it did in the first four years in [of] the last crisis.

 We have made our state aid rules more flexible than ever.
-In the last few days alone, we have approved schemes that will provide 1 billion euro to Croatian businesses, 1.2 billion for Greek SMEs or 20 million to Portuguese fishermen.
+In the last few days alone, we have approved schemes that will provide EUR 1 billion to Croatian businesses, 1.2 billion for Greek SMEs or 20 million to Portuguese fishermen.
 There are many more examples I could pick, from Latvia and Estonia to Belgium or Sweden.

 For the first time in our history, we triggered the full flexibility in the Stability and Growth Pact.
-Along with bold measures taken by the European Central Bank, this provides unprecedented fiscal and financial firepower.
+Along with bold measures taken by the European Central Bank, this provides unprecedented fiscal and financial power.

-And last week's decisions by EU finance ministers mean a further 500 billion euros will be available to all of those who need it to.
+And last week's decisions by EU Finance Ministers mean a further EUR 500 billion will be available to all of those who need it.

 As part of this, I urge all Member States to make the most of SURE - the new scheme proposed by the Commission to protect Europeans against the risk of unemployment.
-It will provide €100 billion to help governments make up the difference if your employer has to reduce your hours - or if you are self-employed and need support.
+It will provide EUR 100 billion to help governments make up the difference if your employer has reduced your hours - or if you are selfemployed and need help.

 The beauty of SURE is two-fold.
-First, it will help those in need to pay their rent, bills or food and keep other businesses alive in the process.
+First, it will help those in need to pay their rents, bills and food and keep other businesses alive in the process.
 And second, it is the definition of European solidarity.
-The Member States that can, will put up guarantees so others can support the hardest hit in their countries.
+The Member State that can, will put up guarantees so others can support the hardest hit in their countries.

-As a result of all of this action, Europe's collective response is well above 3 trillion euros.
+As a result of all of this action, Europe's collective response is well above EUR 3 trillion euros.
 This is the most impressive response anywhere in the world.

 But we know we will need more.
 A lot more.
-Because this will be a long haul and the world of tomorrow will look very different from that of yesterday.
+Because this will be a long haul and the world of tomorrow will look very different than that of yesterday.